csuhta/inquisition-perks/readme.txt

 ------------------------------------------------------------------------------+

 You acquire perk points by gaining influence.
-When the meter fills up, you get a point to spend, and rise to the next influence level.
+When the meter fills up, you get a point to spend, and you rise to the next influence level.
 Each point requires more influence than the last.
-You can start gaining influence right from the start of the game.
+You can begin gaining influence as soon as the game starts.

-There are only 20 points total in the game.
+There are only 20 points total.
 This guide will help you spend them wisely.

 You can gain influence in the following ways: